Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • solutions to personal growth problems;

-• listening, empathy, calming;
+• listening, empathy, reassurance;

-• search for approaches to each client;
+• finding approaches to each client;

-• the implementation of psychological rehabilitation measures;
+• implementation of psychological rehabilitation measures;

-• work with phobias, shocks, stresses.
+• working with phobias, shocks, stress.

-Skills of narrow specialists
+Skills of specialized specialists

 • providing technical support and working with clients;

-• diagnostics of failures and malfunctions;
+• diagnostics of failures and problems;

 • monitoring the operation of systems;